 It appeared the weather would be ideal today to begin my descent back into civilization, even though I wasn’t yet sure which route I should take.
 If possible, I’d like to find a way with fewer escarpments, even if it took a bit longer.

-They had given me much to think about, especially about their insight into my dream.
-But it was now time to begin my long descent, before being encountering more orbs, voices, wizards, nymphs, fairies, and whatever else may be lurking up here.
+They had given me much to think about, especially their insight into my dream.
+But it was now time to begin my long descent before encountering more orbs, voices, wizards, nymphs, fairies, and whatever else may be lurking up here.